-Humans are such emotional beings with their own belief systems (read Cultural Upbringing) that we will keep needing human interactions to keep us sane and… to do business.
+Humans are such emotional beings with their own belief systems (= Cultural Upbringing) that we will keep needing human interactions to keep us sane and… to do business.

 How to Include Cultural Competence in Your Strategy?

-Using the metaphor of a pizza you can describe or look at developing your strategy.
+Using the metaphor of a pizza you can describe or look at developing your strategy the following way: